TymonU/Debian-LiveISO-Toolkit/README.md

 Be sure the installed kernel supports aufs

-Inside the makelive script there are three variables.
+Inside the makelive script there are four variables.
 Change their values to your preference using a text editor.

 Make the script executable, log in terminal as super user and execute.
 It will take time.